cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/manage-users.md

 ![Remove a Pentest Team Member from all pentests](/deepdive/RemoveCollaboratorFromAllPentests.png "Add a Pentest Team Member from all pentests")

-To view the pentests a _Team Member_ collaborates on, select the link under **Pentests**.
+To view the pentests a _Pentest Team Member_ collaborates on, select the link under **Pentests**.
 From here, you can navigate to the pentest page.